custom-components/pyscript/docs/reference.rst

 When you exit a Jupyter session, its global context is deleted, which means any triggers, functions, services and variables you created are deleted (HASS state variables survive).
-If you switch to a script file’s context, then any triggers, functions, services or variables you interactively create there will persist after you exit the Jupyter session.
-However, if you don’t update the corresponding script file, whenever the script is modified and automatically reloaded, or upon HASS restart, those interactive changes will be lost, since reloading a script file recreates a new global context.
+If you switch to a script file's context, then any triggers, functions, services or variables you interactively create there will persist after you exit the Jupyter session.
+However, if you don't update the corresponding script file, whenever the script is modified and automatically reloaded, or upon HASS restart, those interactive changes will be lost, since reloading a script file recreates a new global context.